Deadline to Register: October 30, 2020 (midnight EST)

 – Fee Waivers sponsored by the College Board are available to families who qualify for the Federal Free-Reduced Lunch Program.
 To waive the cost of your exam(s), please make sure to complete the online deposit form and to carefully select YES, that you participate in the Free-Reduced Lunch Program.
 (All students’ Free-Reduced Lunch Program participation will be verified to finalized their order.)

-* Students who are approved for the Fee Waiver and withdraw from the AP® exam will be billed by APTS a $40 cancellation fee per cancelled exam to cover the cost of the unused exam.
-Payment of the $40 per exam will be due by May 15, 2020.
+* Students who are approved for the Fee Waiver and withdraw from the AP® exam will be billed a $40 cancellation fee per cancelled exam.
+Payment of the $40 per exam will be due by May 15, 2021.

 – Students who do not qualify for the Federal Free-Reduced Lunch Program but are in need of Financial Assistance towards the cost of their AP® Exams may complete an application for aid by clicking HERE.
 Submit the completed application to Mrs. Andrieux BEFORE completing your deposit form.
 Students eligible for financial assistance will be issued a fee assistance code to apply to their online AP® deposit form.
 Students will submit the $40 per exam deposit, but will have a modified invoice issued in November for their adjusted balance due.